tira-io/tira/tira-discourse-deployment/README.md

 # ./discourse-setup
 ```

-You will be asked for the following information:
+You will be asked for the following information.
+You do not actually have to give the information here, since Discourse will pull the information from the [earlier created secret](#secret).
+You may just supply dummy information.

 ```
 Hostname for your Discourse? [discourse.example.com]: